thejimbirch/catsinmyyard/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.11.9 of the free version correspond to changes made in 2.11.9.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.11.12 of the free version correspond to changes made in 2.11.12.x of the paid version.

+= 1.11.12 - 29/Sep/2015 =

+* FEATURE: More sophisticated rules for retention/deletion (UpdraftPlus Premium) - https://updraftplus.com/more-sophisticated-backup-retention/
+* FEATURE: Delete multiple backups at once - https://updraftplus.com/deleting-multiple-backups/
+* FEATURE: When choosing a monthly backup, you can now choose the starting date (e.g. choose 17th, not just choose the next week-day, e.g. next Monday)
+* FEATURE: You can exclude files with any particular extension by using the constant UPDRAFTPLUS_EXCLUDE_EXTENSIONS (comma-separate different extensions), or by inputting (for example) ext:.zip,ext:.mp4 in your exclusion settings.
+* FEATURE: Tested and supported on the forthcoming PHP 7.0
+* FIX: SFTP uploads could hang after finishing, if more than one attempt was needed to upload the file
+* FIX: Stop causing JavaScript errors on WordPress 3.2 on the plugins page
+* TWEAK: UI improvement when choosing multiple storage options - https://updraftplus.com/a-prettier-way-to-choose-remote-storage-options/
+* TWEAK: The storage selection drop-down (free version) now has icons to make it easier on the eye
+* TWEAK: Use UpdraftPlus Vault logo
+* TWEAK: Replace target="_new" with target="_blank" when opening new browser ports, to be more standards-compliant
+* TWEAK: Tweak the auto-split algorithm again to catch another case where it would have been better to split in a low-resource situation
+* TWEAK: When checking the backup integrity, allow for a multisite to not have a root options table; check sitemeta instead (unlikely, but theoretically possible)
+* TWEAK: Raise default Google Drive network timeout from 15 seconds - it's too possible to hit this on a slow uplink (e.g. congested ADSL)
+* TWEAK: Upgrade the bundled Google SDK to the most recent release (1.1.4)
+* TWEAK: Add previously-untranslated string
+* TWEAK: Suppress a PHP notice relating to a constant that needed quoting
+* TWEAK: Turn off reporting of PHP deprecation conditions if using phpseclib on PHP 7 (can break communications - phpseclib uses PHP4-style constructors)
+* TRANSLATIONS: Various updated translations

 = 1.11.9 - 04/Sep/2015 =